Talk Financing with Confidence

 MDF (Merchant Discount Fee) |

 The small percentage fee your office pays to offer financing — similar to a credit card processing fee.
-This varies by patient profile and loan program. |
+This varies by patient profile and loan program.
+Note: This isn't a term used with patients, but still valuable for you to know. |

 Pre-Qualification |